Claken/Piscine_Flutter/README.md

 ## Setting Up an Android Emulator for Flutter

-To run your Flutter application on an Android emulator, follow these steps:
+From the third module onwards, you will need an Android emulator.
+To set it up, follow these steps:

 ### Prerequisites